SyedHamzah/recipes-app/README.md

    1. Ideally app should be run along with ES within same docker-compose.
 5. logging - ELK or similar log aggregation
 6. UML diagrams - Class and Sequence diagrams
+7. Custom exceptions - Exception handler needs to be added to catch and rethrow after wrapping into custom exceptions

 ### Good to have:
 These are good to have items in addition to the above list.